HackYourFuture-CPH/node.js/week4/lesson-plan.md

 ### Concerts frontend

-Let the students build the frontend for using the concerts api.
+Using the api from this exercise: https://github.com/HackYourFuture-CPH/node.js/blob/master/week3/lesson-plan.md#concerts-api, let the students build the frontend for using the concerts api.

 If they start from the beginning then use [homework scaffold](https://github.com/HackYourFuture-CPH/node-fullstack-bolierplate) as template.

+Focus on making a simple endpoint in the api and then fetch that data in the frontend.
+When that flow of backend <-> frontend is working, then start building out the api.
+But get the frontend connected to the api first!

 | Route            | Description                                                                                                                                            |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |